These frugal living tips from the Great Depression are timeless ways to help families save money almost 100 years later!

 28. Bake in batches.

 Save money on food by being intentional with your time and resources!
-Set aside one day or a half a day for meal preppping.
-Baking in batches is an effective frugal living tip from the Great Depression era that is still a time and money saving hack today!
+Set aside one day or a half a day for meal prepping.
+Baking in batches is an effective frugal living tip from the Great Depression era that is still a time and money-saving hack today!

 29. Save your grease.

 Saving your bacon grease and other drippings is an invaluable cooking tip from the Great Depression era.
 First off, you can use it to keep your cast iron skillets seasoned.
 In addition, you can use it to add a punch of flavor to soups, stews, roasts, beans, and more.